F5CodeGuru/asm342/_build/html/_sources/module4/lab1/lab1.rst.txt

 |

-You should see similar output to what was seen running curl (lab 2.1) and Postman (Lab 3.1) to get the configuration from policies.
+You should see similar output to what was seen running curl (lab 2.1) and Postman (Lab 3.1) to retrieve the policy configuration.

 |

 .. note::
-        If the output from the python script is all json, which in the Module4Lab1-ex1-getAllAsmPolicies.py script the output is, jq can be used to get syntax highlighting and other formatting features.
-To test run
+        If the output from the python script is all JSON, as in the case of the Module4Lab1-ex1-getAllAsmPolicies.py script, jq can be used to get syntax highlighting and other formatting features.
+To test run:
       **python3 /home/f5student/agility2018/asm342/python/Module4Lab1-ex1-getAllAsmPolicies.py | jq**

 |